What information/documents do I need to apply?

 You must provide one of the following primary documents:

-Verification of landing.
-This document is provided when an original of the Record of Landing or the Confirmation of Permanent Residence is not available (i.e. lost, misplaced, etc.).
+Verification of Landing issued by CIC.
+This document is provided when an original Record of Landing or the Confirmation of Permanent Residence is not available (if it has been lost, for example).
+This document is only acceptable to amend a SIN record or to obtain a confirmation of an existing SIN.

 You must provide one of the following primary documents: